brettXX/PrecisTinyOled/README.md

 oled.print([text to print]);
 oled.CR();   // Prints line break (or use \n with the print method).
 ```
-If you only need to display numbers, use the number method instead of print/println.
+If you only need to display numbers, use the number method instead of print.
 This should save program space, but it requires a bit more memory.
 Only 0-9#$%+-.: can be displayed using this Icon-based method.
 ```cpp
 oled.number([x],[y], [combination of 0-9#$%+-.:], [scale], [bool]);  // Print characters at [x],[y] at [scale] with [bool] to determine display/delete.
 ```